GSCompleter: A Distillation-Free Plugin for Metric-Aware 3D Gaussian Splatting Completion in Seconds: Experiments

+\textbf{w/o All Components:} The results demonstrate that a naive combination of generative content and registration is insufficient for high-quality 3D scene completion.
+Simply integrating generative outputs without our proposed modules leads to a significant degradation in both geometric consistency and visual quality.
+Specifically, the Absence of all components causes the Absolute Relative Error (AbsRel) to surge from \textbf{0.434} to \textbf{0.613} and the CD to increase from \textbf{3.334} to \textbf{4.364}, while the PSNR drops from \textbf{22.45} to \textbf{22.24}.

-\textbf{Multi-View Consistency.} Table~\ref{tab:ablation_mv} demonstrates that our multi-view refinement ensures global scene consistency.
+\textbf{w/o Multi-View Gaussian Refinement (MV).} Table~\ref{tab:ablation_mv} demonstrates that our multi-view refinement ensures global scene consistency.
 This module not only enhances target-view performance ($22.29 \rightarrow 22.45$~dB) but also preserves the quality of the original context views ($34.83 \rightarrow 34.98$~dB).
 Conversely, removing this module (\textit{w/o MV}) results in a dual performance decline: target-view quality drops from our peak performance ($22.45 \rightarrow 22.29$~dB), while context-view quality undergoes a significant collapse relative to the baseline ($34.83 \rightarrow 34.17$~dB).
-These results confirm that our module effectively prevents catastrophic forgetting, demonstrating its capability for long-scene completion (see Appendix~\ref{sec:appendix_long_seq_completion} for details).
+These results confirm that our module effectively prevents catastrophic forgetting.